ethereum/py-geth/README.md

 pip install py-geth[gevent]
 ```

-> Set the environment variable GETH_ASYNC_GEVENT to use gevent based threading.
+And then enable gevent based threads by setting the environment variable
+`GETH_THREADING_BACKEND=gevent`.

 To run geth connected to the mainnet